Man killed, woman injured in horror dog attack in Melbourne backyard

 One witness told the Herald Sun that during the attack, "the dog was going nuts".

-The incident occurred in Mill Park, in the city's northeast, at around 6.30pm last night.
+The incident occurred in Mill Park, in the city's northeast, about 6.30 last night.

 Victoria Police said they were called to an address on Ancona Drive after reports a man, in his 60s, had been attacked by a dog.

-"Upon attending the address, officers located a deceased man and a woman with serious injuries," the police said in a statement.
+"Upon attending the address, officers located a deceased man and a woman with serious injuries," the police said in a statement, according to news.com.au.

 "Shots were fired by members to deter the dog from further attacking the woman and members and it was contained in the premises."